droonacharyakochelo/coinmarketcap-exchangerate/README.md

 ## Return Format
-The `fetchPrices()` method returns a Promise that resolves to an array of tuples in the format:
+The `fetchPrices()` method returns a Promise that resolves to an array of Ticker, Currency Name, Price:

 ```typescript
 [